datenanfragen/data/README.md

 We prefer privacy-specific contact details (usually found in a company's privacy policy).
 In particular, email addresses like `privacy@example.com` or `dpo@example.org` and phone/fax numbers specifically of data protection officers are preferred.
 If no specifc details are available, we use 'regular' contact details found on the company's website.

+Please make sure that there is **no** personal data in your record.
+This means no names in the address and no emails that include names, either.

 Some companies don't publish adequate contact information on their website.
 In these cases, you can resort to third-party sources but do check the information very thoroughly depending on the source.

 * For US companies that are Privacy Shield certified, the [Privacy Shield List](https://www.privacyshield.gov/list) is a valuable resource for uncovering missing contact information.